Avizc/avizc.github.io/_posts/2018-07-29-creating-gio-head.md

 categories: GNOME
 ---

-## If you came across this by accident sorry!
-It's currently a work-in-progress.

 *This is the first in a three post series!
 I recommend reading [Creating Promisify for GJS](https://avizajac.com/gnome/2018/07/29/creating-promisify.html) after this one!*

 To start off I want to give some context as to why my code and mindset in these three posts may be a bit strange sounding/looking.